Azure/AzLoadBalancerMigration/README.md

     - *BasicLoadBalancerName [string] Required* - This parameter is the name of the existing Basic load balancer you would like to migrate
     - *ResourceGroupName [string] Required* - This parameter is the name of the resource group containing the Basic load balancer
     - *RecoveryBackupPath [string] Optional* - This parameter allows you to specify an alternative path in which to store the Basic load balancer ARM template backup file (defaults to the current working directory)
-    - *FailedMigrationRetryPath [string] Optional* - This parameter allows you to specify a path to a Basic load balancer backup state file when retrying a failed migration (defaults to current working directory)
+    - *FailedMigrationRetryFilePathLB [string] Optional* - This parameter allows you to specify a path to a Basic load balancer backup state file when retrying a failed migration (defaults to current working directory)
+    - *FailedMigrationRetryFilePathVMSS [string] Optional* - This parameter allows you to specify a path to a Virtual Machine Scale set (VMSS) backup state file when retrying a failed migration (defaults to current working directory)

 4. Run the Migrate command.